DownArrows/dab/README.md

 ### TODO

- - launch the web server while connecting to reddit and discord
  - retry connecting to reddit and discord
  - auto post reports to a specific sub and maintain its wiki
  - better browsability of the web reports